zeroasterisk/filepicker-meteor-uploader/README.md

 The API Key is stored in a Collection, so it should only be required the first time you run it.

-Click "New API Key" *(on the right)* to remove/delete/forget the API key and start over.
+Click "Forget API Key" *(on the right)* to remove/delete/forget the API key and start over.
 *If you're using the demo site, or any public host, be sure to do this!*

 ### Setup: